DTaoo/Discriminative-Sounding-Objects-Localization/README.md

 # **Discriminative Sounding Objects Localization**

 Code for our NeurIPS 2020 paper [**Discriminative Sounding Objects Localization via Self-supervised Audiovisual Matching**](https://arxiv.org/abs/2010.05466) (The previous title is **Learning to Discriminatively Localize Sounding Objects in a Cocktail-party Scenario**).
 The code is implemented on PyTorch with python3.

+The code for TPAMI version can be found here: https://github.com/GeWu-Lab/CSOL_TPAMI2021.

 ### Requirements

 - PyTorch 1.1